 DJ Premier: The Final Posthumous Gang Starr Album

-(Update): In September 2018, DJ Premier announced the return of Gang Starr with the group’s first single since 2003, “Family and Loyalty,” featuring J. Cole.
-On October 18th, 2019 DJ Premier unveiled another new song, “Bad Name”, and officially announced that Gang Starr would release their first (and presumably final) album in 16 years, entitled One of the Best Yet featuring posthumous unreleased vocals from late MC Guru.
-The 16-track album is available to now pre-order, & will feature guest appearances from Gang Starr Foundation alumni Big Shug, Jeru the Damaja.
+(Update #1): In September 2019, DJ Premier announced the return of Gang Starr with the group’s first single since 2003, “Family and Loyalty,” featuring J. Cole.
+On October 18th, 2019 DJ Premier unveiled another new song, “Bad Name”, and officially announced that Gang Starr would release their first (and presumably final) album in six-teen years, entitled One of the Best Yet featuring posthumous unreleased vocals from late MC Guru.
+The six-teen track album is available to now pre-order, & will feature guest appearances from Gang Starr Foundation alumni Big Shug, Jeru the Damaja.
 Group Home, along with M.O.P., Freddie Foxxx, Q-Tip, Talib Kweli, Royce Da 5’9”, Nitty Scott and Ne-Yo.
 The album is set for release on November 1st, 2019.

 (Update #2): You can read our album review of One Of The Best Yet here.